-- For more information on Data Permissions filters, see Getting Started with Data Permissions.
+- For more information on Data Permissions filters, see Data Permissions.

 For example, suppose your project contains data from the previous three years, and more is being added continuously.
 Through user testing, you discover that some users are not using data from previous years at all.
 Rather than changing the data of the underlying project, you can simply apply a Data Permissions filter to limit each user’s ability to see data from the current year only.

 By defining a Data Permissions filter to the appropriate date attributes, you can limit the data to only the current year for all reports displayed to the affected user.